jjosh102/XtractXcel/README.md

 }
 ```

 The `ExcelColumn` attribute maps Excel column headers to C# properties.
-You can provide multiple alternative names for each column to support different Excel formats.
+Ever had someone from HR send you reports where column names change daily?
+"EMPLOYEE NAME" on Monday, "Employee Name" on Tuesday, and "employee_name" on Wednesday?
+No problem!
+You can map multiple possible column names to handle these situations gracefully.

 #### 2. Extract data from Excel